VirgilSecurity/virgil-e3kit-kotlin/README.md

 | [`Android Kotlin Back4App`](./samples/android-kotlin-back4app) |
 | [`Android Kotlin Nexmo`](./samples/android-kotlin-nexmo) |

-You can run the samples to find out how to initialize the SDK, register users and encrypt messages using E3Kit.
+You can run the samples to see how to initialize the SDK, register users and encrypt messages using E3Kit.

 ## License